Le Parcq

-Le Parcq ([lə paʁk]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

-Geography

-Le Parcq lies about 18 miles (29 km) southeast of Montreuil-sur-Mer, on the N39 road, in the valley of the Ternoise river.
+Le Parcq ([lə paʁk]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France about 18 miles (29 km) southeast of Montreuil-sur-Mer, in the valley of the Ternoise river.

 Administration

 On 1 January 2007, Le Parcq became part of the arrondissement of Montreuil, with the other communes of the then canton of Le Parcq.
 Previously, Le Parcq was in the arrondissement of Arras.
 At the French canton reorganisation which came into effect in March 2015, the canton of Le Parcq was disbanded and its communes became part of the canton of Auxi-le-Château.